Romantic sitting figurines

 Stone: Travertine or Texas Shellstone (if you do not want the stone let me know and I create an adjusted listing for you)

-These 4.5"l bronze figurines are loosely sitting and not attached, they can be moved around, played with.
+These 4.5" bronze figurines are loosely sitting and not attached, they can be moved around, played with.
 Or upon request be permanently mounted on a pedestal or stone base.
+A stone base is included but please indicate if you like a rustic or smooth travertine stone.

 They are modular to create one of a kind assemblies of my little people families.
 "Caress" can also be the little larger alternative "parents " pair to start a family.
 It could be an ideal wedding gift, children can be added later as the family grows. (this only works if they are not mounted, please indicate which version you like)